-Girls ADVOCACY AND LEADERSHIP SERIES (GALS) - USA
+Girls ADVOCACY AND LEADERSHIP SERIES (GALS) - Philadelphia, USA

 WCI is currently offering the GALS program to twice per year, during Spring and Fall sessions, at the First Philadelphia Preparatory Charter School.
-The GALS program includes six to eight workshops held on consecutive Fridays.
+The GALS program includes fourteen workshop days.
 Workshops are designed to introduce skills that build upon each other to promote community advocacy, as well as bolster confidence and capabilities to support future leaders’ academic, personal, and professional success.
-Each day of programming, participants hear from an expert speaker in the field of the skill set for that day, and then break into teams to practice activities designed to develop those skills.
-The community advocacy component is strengthened by participants’ close interaction with local leaders and mentors who support the development and implementation of advocacy campaigns during and after the program.
+Each week, participants hear from an expert speaker in the field of the skill set for that day, and then break into teams to practice activities designed to develop those skills.

 100% of participants cited an improvement in their confidence to speak publicly in front of a group.

-We are so proud of our GALS grads and are excited to be continuing our work at the First Philadelphia Preparatory Charter School for our Spring 2018 program!
+We are so proud of our GALS grads and are excited to be continuing our work at the First Philadelphia Preparatory Charter School in the spring of 2018!

 Bria, a GALS participant from 2010-2012, recently reached out to WCI to tell us what impact GALS had on her.
 Here's what she had to say: